LFA - Topology Independent LFA

 • Simplified Operations: The automation of backup path calculation simplifies network operations and reduces the risk of configuration errors.

 TI-LFA is mainly implemented in networks that support Segment Routing.
 It's compatible with both MPLS and IPv6 networks using Segment Routing.
-TI-LFA is particularly valuable in service provider networks, large enterprise networks, and any network where minimizing downtime and ensuring continuous connectivity is crucial.
+TI-LFA is particularly valuable in service provider networks, large enterprise networks, and any network where minimizing downtime and ensuring continuous connectivity is important.

 https://forum.networklessons.com/t/ospf-remote-loop-free-alternate-lfa-fast-reroute-frr/10740/9?u=lagapidis